 Proof of Source of Wealth (SoW) explains the origins of a person’s wealth and how they acquired it.
 Examples of Source of Wealth may include:

-Demanding the proof of wealth is a part of KYC measures which address the money laundering risks that arise in wealth management:
+Demanding proof of SoW is part of Know Your Customer (KYC) measures which address money laundering risks, enabling businesses to:

-Companies have to follow a risk-based approach when establishing proof of wealth applying reasonable measures to the extent depending on the client’s money laundering and terrorist finance risks.
+SoW checks are one of the essential procedures of Enhanced Due Diligence (EDD) under AML regulations.
+Companies have to follow a risk-based approach when establishing requirements for proof of Source of Wealth, applying reasonable measures to the extent depending on the client’s money laundering and terrorist financing risks.

-Companies have to find evidence of proof of wealth documents from a reliable, independent source that confirms how the wealth was generated.
-SOW can be established through a combination of sources, such as: publicly available property registers, past transactions, internet searches, evidence of title, copies of trust deeds, documents confirming salary, tax returns and bank statements.
+Companies have to obtain proof of wealth documents from a reliable, independent source that confirms how the wealth was generated.
+SoW can be established through a combination of sources, such as: